ossf/osv-schema/schema.md

 } ]
 ```

-The `ranges` object's `reverse` field is an optional boolean that determines
-the algorithm to evaluate whether a given version is impacted.

-If not set explicitly, a default value will be inferred from the provided
-`events`:
-- After sorting, if the first event is an `introduced`, then `reverse` is
-  `false`.
-- Otherwise, `reverse` is `true`.

-If `reverse` is `false`, then the algorithm to evaluate if `v` is impacted by a
+In most cases, the algorithm to evaluate if `v` is impacted by a
 range is:

 ```